publiccodenet/about/activities/tool-management/podbean.md

 ## Guidance on using Podbean

-We use [Podbean](https://www.podbean.com/) for recording and publishing podcasts we make with team members of the codebases we work on.
+We use [Podbean](https://www.podbean.com/) for recording and publishing the podcast [Let's talk about public code](https://podcast.publiccode.net/) whch we make with team members of the codebases we work on.

 ## Podbean Management